History of St Vincent's Hospital, Sydney in Timeline

 In 2006, building work commenced on Stage 1 of the St Vincent's Research and Biotechnology Precinct, a joint partnership between the hospital, the Garvan Institute of Medical Research and the Victor Chang Cardiac Research Institute.

-From January to March 2007, St Vincent's Hospital was forced to close an entire surgical ward in order to cut costs.
+From January to March 2007, St Vincent's Hospital was forced to close an entire surgical ward to cut costs.

 November 2007: Closure of Immunology Ward

-On November 24, 2007, St Vincent's Hospital announced the closure of its immunology ward due to advances in HIV treatment reducing the need for inpatient care, with patients to be admitted to an oncology ward instead.
+On 24 November 2007, St Vincent's Hospital announced the closure of its immunology ward due to advances in HIV treatment and reduced patient admissions.
+The decision, made shortly before World AIDS Day, was met with protests.

-In 2008, building work commenced on a new facility within the grounds of St Vincent's Hospital to encompass a mental health, drug and alcohol, and community health unit.
+In 2008, building work commenced on a new facility within the grounds of St Vincent's that will encompass a mental health, drug and alcohol, and community health unit.

-Since 2008, the St Vincent's Centre for Applied Medical Research has operated a number of research programs pertaining to immunology and cell biology, relevant to diseases such as cancer, HIV/AIDS and inflammatory disease, in collaboration with the University of New South Wales.
+Since 2008, the St Vincent's Centre for Applied Medical Research has operated a number of research programs that are engaged in research pertaining to immunology and cell biology, relevant to diseases such as cancer, HIV/AIDS and inflammatory disease.

 In 2009, the Sisters of Charity transferred the stewardship of St Vincent's Health Australia to the Trustees of Mary Aikenhead Ministries.

-In 2012, St Vincent's ED featured in the Australian television series Kings Cross ER: St Vincent's Hospital.
+From 2012, St Vincent's Emergency Department featured in the Australian television series Kings Cross ER: St Vincent's Hospital.

-In 2014, St Vincent's Hospital performed the world's first dead (donation after circulatory death [DCD]) heart transplant on 57-year-old Michelle Gribilar, who had congenital heart failure.
+In 2014, St Vincent's Hospital performed the world's first dead (donation after circulatory death [DCD]) heart transplant on Michelle Gribilar.
+A few weeks later, Jan Damen received the world's second dead heart transplant.

-In 2015, St Vincent's ED featured in the Australian television series Kings Cross ER: St Vincent's Hospital.
+Until 2015, St Vincent's Emergency Department featured in the Australian television series Kings Cross ER: St Vincent's Hospital.

-In 2016, Dr. Gordian Fulde ended his term as Director of Emergency at St Vincent's, making him the longest-serving director of an Australian ED.
+In 2016, Dr. Gordian Fulde stepped down as Director of Emergency, after being the longest-serving director of an Australian ED at St Vincent's.

-In 2016, a government review found that St Vincent's Hospital made “factual errors” and “key omissions” after it was revealed that 78 patients were under-dosed with the chemotherapy drug carboplatin.
+In 2016, a government-ordered review found St Vincent's Hospital made "factual errors" and "key omissions" after it was revealed that 78 patients were under-dosed with the chemotherapy drug carboplatin.

-In 2017, a leaked parliamentary committee report investigating the chemotherapy dosing matter at St Vincent's Hospital could not discount the possibility of a cover-up, which the hospital rejected.
+In 2017, a parliamentary committee report investigating the chemotherapy dosing matter at St Vincent's Hospital was leaked, raising the possibility of a cover-up, which the hospital rejected.

 2018: Lotto Winner Donation